teacheredu-euniwell/20241120/README.md

 Integration

-I don't understand why I'm at the back  f the class.
+I don't understand why I'm at the back of the class.
 I wish I was like everyone else.
 I want to do what they are doing.
 But here I am doing this a same old number activity watching as my classmates learn something else.
 Don't they know that they're setting me up to fail?
 Don't they know they hold my future in their hands?
 I want to work in my class, learn what they are learning and do the activities they do.
 But here I am stuck at the back, limited by low expectations.
 Having a one-on-one teacher aide just teaches me to rely on them and means I get less attention from the teacher.
 I'm not included in the classroom, I am in the same room but segregated from my peers, sat to the side or back working on different things and missing out.
 I want to be free to learn with my peers reach my full potential and be seen to be like everyone else.
 I need something to change.

 Perceived inclusion